The Method of Ellipcenters for Strongly Convex Functions: Introduction

 We extend the Method of Ellipcenters (ME)~\cite{ME2025}, originally developed for unconstrained minimization of strongly convex quadratic functions, to $L$-smooth, $\mu$-strongly convex functions.
 Starting from a non-stationary iterate $x^k$, ME moves along $-\nabla f(x^k)$ to find a companion point $y^k$ on the same level set as $x^k$, then sets $x^{k+1}$ to the minimizer of $f$ over the two-dimensional affine plane $\Pi_k$ spanned from $x^k$ by $\nabla f(x^k)$ and $\nabla f(y^k)$.

 For a quadratic $f(x)=\tfrac{1}{2}x^TAx-b^Tx+c$ with $A$ symmetric positive definite, the level set through $x^k$ is an ellipsoid whose intersection with $\Pi_k$ is an ellipse $E_k$ with center $x^{k+1}$, hence the name.
-The paper~\cite{ME2025} established three geometric properties of $E_k$: \begin{description} \item[ME1] $E_k$ is an ellipse contained in $\Pi_k$; \item[ME2] $E_k$ is orthogonal to $\nabla f(x^k)$ at $x^k$; \item[ME3] $E_k$ is orthogonal to $\nabla f(y^k)$ at $y^k$. \end{description} Linear convergence at rate $1-\lambda_{\min}(A)/\lambda_{\max}(A)$ was proved there, and ME was shown to compete favorably with conjugate gradient, the Barzilai--Borwein method~\cite{BarzilaiBorwein1988}, and Nesterov's accelerated gradient~\cite{Nesterov1983}.
-Extending ME beyond the quadratic case was listed as an open problem in~\cite{ME2025}.
+The paper~\cite{ME2025} identified three geometric properties of $E_k$: \begin{description} \item[ME1] $E_k$ is an ellipse contained in $\Pi_k$; \item[ME2] $E_k$ is orthogonal to $\nabla f(x^k)$ at $x^k$; \item[ME3] $E_k$ is orthogonal to $\nabla f(y^k)$ at $y^k$. \end{description} Linear convergence at rate $1-\lambda_{\min}(A)/\lambda_{\max}(A)$ was proved there, and ME was shown to compare favorably with gradient methods, and Nesterov's accelerated gradient~\cite{Nesterov1983}.
+Extending ME beyond quadratics was listed as an open problem in~\cite{ME2025}.

 For a general $\mu$-strongly convex $f$, the level set is a smooth, strictly convex hypersurface, and $C_k=\{f=f(x^k)\}\cap\Pi_k$ is a closed, strictly convex planar curve still satisfying ME2 and ME3.
-Although $C_k$ need not be an ellipse, the minimizer of $f$ on $\Pi_k$ serves as its natural center.
-The scalar $t_k$ is no longer available in closed form and is located by bisection (Lemmas~\ref{lem:uniqueness} and~\ref{lem:existence}); the two-dimensional step replaces the $2\times 2$ linear system of~\cite{ME2025} by $\min_{(\alpha,\beta)\in\R^2} f(x^k+\alpha\nabla f(x^k)+\beta\nabla f(y^k))$, which reduces to the original system for quadratic $f$.
+Although $C_k$ need not be an ellipse, the minimizer of $f$ on $\Pi_k$ is its natural center.
+The scalar $t_k$ is no longer available in closed form and must be located by bisection (Lemmas~\ref{lem:uniqueness} and~\ref{lem:existence}); the two-dimensional step replaces the $2\times 2$ linear system of~\cite{ME2025} by